tgfrerer/island/plan.md

 # PLAN

+* backend should not need to know about graphbuilder - just pass passes in the correct order when calling backend methods

+    * for this to work, encoder needs to come out of the graphbuilder, and needs to live with framedata. this is a better place for encoder anyway.

 Let's refer to all resources in the renderer using opaque `uint64_t` ids.
 These ids should be based on hashing the name - but we could decide later how we want to handle id generation and retrieval if we put the id generator into its own